 USADF responds to unsolicited applications from African community enterprises in eligible countries.
 USADF field staff review the application and make site visits to verify that the application fits with country strategies and broader USADF objectives.
 If approved, a local USADF technical partner helps the applicant turn their ideas into viable business and project plans.
 The partner also provides technical and monitoring support during project implementation.

-Grants Types in Job Placement, Off-Grid Energy, and Youth Leadership
+Grants Types in Job Placement, Off-Grid Energy, and Youth Entrepreneurship

-In 2014 USADF is expanded its program reach and impact by doing more Job Placement grants in Somalia, adding $2.8 million of new Off-Grid Energy grants in Ethiopia, Ghana, Liberia, Kenya, Nigeria, and Tanzania, and awarding $900,000 for 36 YALI entrepreneurship grants.
+USADF is expanding its reach and impact by doing more job placement grants in Somalia, adding $2.8 million of new Off-Grid Energy grants in Ethiopia, Ghana, Liberia, Kenya, Nigeria, and Tanzania, and awarding $900,000 for 36 youth entrepreneurship grants.
 These grants leverage USADF's best practices, resources, and expertise, and position USADF to serve the evolving development priorities in Africa.

 $24 million of New Project and Partner Grants Planned for 2015